Ir directamente al contenido

 5) Terpene Richness (Not Just a Big THCA Number)

-Two eighths can both test “high,” but the one with a richer terpene panel (and visible minor cannabinoids like CBG/CBC) typically tastes fuller and feels more complete.
+Two eighths can both test “high,” but the one with a richer terpene panel (and minor cannabinoids like CBG/CBC) usually tastes fuller and feels more complete.
 That’s the entourage effect at work.

 6) Full-Panel COAs and Batch Transparency

-Boutique flower should ship with full-panel lab results: potency, terpenes, heavy metals, residual solvents, microbials, and mycotoxins.
-If you can’t open a COA from the product page, think twice.
+Boutique flower should come with full-panel COAs including potency, terpenes, heavy metals, residual solvents, microbials, and mycotoxins.

 View our Certificate of Analysis hub